larnin/Spectrum/Spectrum.Plugins.ServerMod/Readme.md

 Permission: __HOST__
 Use: !settings reload
 Reloads the settings from file.
+__!settings updateCheck [true/false]__
+Whether or not to check for updates when a server is started.
 __!settings autoSpecReturnToLobby [true/false]__
 Whether or not to return to lobby if the host is the last play in the server and is autospectating.
 __!settings playVote [true/false]__